skhan4784/skhan4784/README.md

-- 👋 Hi, I’m @skhan4784
+- 👋 Hi, I’m Shoaib
-- 👀 I’m interested in ...
+- 👀 I’m interested in Algorithms, Machine Learning and Blockchain
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning and Blockchain Projects
-- 📫 How to reach me ...
+- 📫 How to reach me skhan4784@gmail.com

 <!---
 skhan4784/skhan4784 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.